 Launching a WordPress Blog

-by Tina Clarke, Microsoft MVP - FrontPage and Pat Geary, Microsoft MVP - FrontPage
+by Tina Clarke, Microsoft MVP - Expression Web and Pat Geary, Microsoft MVP - Expression Web

-PDF DOWNLOAD: For those readers that use Macs you can download this Launching a WordPress Blog PDF file which we have password protected so the search engines won't access it.
-It is also zipped because it is rather large.
+PDF DOWNLOAD: For those readers that use Macs you can download this Launching a WordPress Blog PDF (it is in a zip file)

 Be advised that the pdf will not look like the ebook, and is made available only so mac users can have access to the ebook, the content will not render as it is meant to in a pdf as it does in the ebook.

-With Thanks - Thanks go to Cheryl Wise of By Expression who kindly converted the ebook into PDF format for us.
+With Thanks - Thanks go to Scott Glasgow who kindly converted the ebook into PDF format for us.

 Launching a WordPress Blog Ebook